'Stand with Trump' becomes a rallying cry as Republicans amplify attacks on the US justice system

 Speaker Kevin McCarthy dashed off a fundraising email decrying the “witch hunt" against the former president and urging donors to sign up and “stand with Trump.”

-Senate Republican leader Mitch McConnell steered clear of criticizing the former president, refusing to engage in questions about the unprecedented indictment.
+Across the Capitol, Senate Republican leader Mitch McConnell steered clear of criticizing the former president, saying only, "I’m not going to start commenting on the various candidates we have for president.”

 And at a public meeting in the Capitol basement, Rep. Marjorie Taylor Greene compared the case against Trump to the federal prosecution of people at the Jan.
 6, 2021 insurrection, suggesting in both instances it was the Justice Department, not the defendants, under scrutiny.